Ayushverma135/Langflow-stripped-version/REMOVE_BUNDLES.md

 - Only the intended bundles (like LangChain and CrewAI) are visible
 - The application works without errors

-### Troubleshooting Tips:

-If you encounter any issues:

-1. Check the console for error messages
-2. Make sure you didn't accidentally remove any core dependencies
-3. Clear your browser cache if the UI still shows removed bundles
-4. Check the application logs for any errors

 ### Important Notes:

 - Make a backup of your project before making these changes